xlz/pr2_followme/README.md

 pr2_followme
 ============

-A PR2 app designed for RoboCup@Home Follow-Me Challenge of RoboCup@Home.
+A PR2 app designed for RoboCup@Home Follow-Me Challenge.
 See [my demo video](http://www.youtube.com/watch?v=qooZtjGAYaQ&t=786).

 This has NOT been tested for redistribution, but hopefully it should be trivial if I have not done so.